INOVA-Technology/Zombie-Smack-Down/CONTROLS.md

    * Does between 4 and 7 damage

 TAUNT:
-   * gives anywhere from -10 to +10
+   * gives anywhere from -10 to +10 xp
-   * requires 2xp to use
    * displays a completely pointless taunt
+   * can only be used 3 times in a game, unless given an extra from a rank up

 BLOCK
    * Basic attack